Growth Strategy Framework: How to Structure Growth Cases

 Four steps.
 Do them in order.
 Skipping step 1 is the most common reason candidates fail growth cases.

-Step 1: Understand current state
+Step 1: Clarify objective and current state

-Pin down core product, target customer, revenue and growth rate, market position, and constraints (capital, talent, regulatory).
+Run the objective check above, then pin down core product, target customer, revenue and growth rate, market position, and constraints (capital, talent, regulatory).
 Ask what the client has already tried.

 Step 2: Identify levers